hyperledger-archives/composer-tools/composer-protobuf/README.md

-# Fabric Composer Protobuf
+# Hyperledger Composer Protobuf

-This module converts Google Protobuf files into Fabric Composer models.
+This module converts Google Protobuf files into Hyperledger Composer models.
 It is currently experimental and has a number of limitations.

 Despite these limitations it is a useful tool to convert protobuf data definitions from an existing project to bootstrap a new Composer project.
 After conversion the generated Composer models will need to be edited to convert some Concepts into Assets, Participants or Transactions.